ejmeitz/cuNumeric.jl/README.md

 using Pkg; Pkg.add(url = "https://github.com/ejmeitz/cuNumeric.jl", rev = "main")
 ```

 The `rev` option can be main or any tagged version.
+This will use Conda.jl to install the cupynumeric C++ API.

 ### 3. Test the Julia Package
 Run this command in the Julia environment where cuNumeric.jl is installed.